rust-lang/rfcs/text/0000-rustdoc-types-maintainers.md

 [prior-art]: #prior-art

 - [Rust RFC 3119](https://rust-lang.github.io/rfcs/3119-rust-crate-ownership.html) establishes the Rust crate ownership policy.
 Under it's categories, `rustdoc-types` would be a **Intentional artifact**
-- [Some old zulip discussion about why `rustdoc-json-types` was created.](https://rust-lang.zulipchat.com/#narrow/stream/266220-t-rustdoc/topic/JSON.20Format/near/223685843) What was said then is that if T-Rustdoc want's to publish a crate, it needs to go through an RFC.
+- [Some old zulip discussion about why `rustdoc-json-types` was created.](https://rust-lang.zulipchat.com/#narrow/stream/266220-t-rustdoc/topic/JSON.20Format/near/223685843) What was said then is that if T-Rustdoc wants to publish a crate, it needs to go through an RFC.
 This is that RFC.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions